jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 ## How I figured this out

-I discovered this tidbit of Linux trivia while trying to understanding this bug with `hasql-notifications` which I need to write `hasql-queue` my PostgreSQL queue library.
+I discovered this tidbit of Linux trivia while trying to understanding this bug with [`hasql-notifications`](https://github.com/cocreature/hasql-notifications) which I need to write [`hasql-queue`](https://github.com/jfischoff/hasql-queue) my PostgreSQL queue library.

 ![issues](./hardest-wont-fix/issues.png)

 A three year old bug that still wasn't fixed.
 The expert of `postgresql-libpq` `lpsmith` had weighed in on the bug. `cocreature` and `lpsmith` had discovered a workaround.
 The workaround would require inserting `threadWaitRead` between sending a query and checking for the result in the bowels of `hasql`.
-They doubted `nikita-volkov` would merge it though.
+However they were unsure of why this was necessary.

-I started by seeing if the server was sending the notification or not using Wireshark.
+As is on brand for me, I started by seeing if the server was sending the notification or not using [Wireshark](https://www.wireshark.org/).

 So I fired up Wireshark and used "Follow TCP Stream" to see if the notification was sent back at all.